 Since inception in 1986, Children's Fund has assisted more than 1.5 million children.
-Children's Fund serves our communities' most vulnerable children by funding and equiping agencies and nonprofits that serve children who are experiencing poverty, abuse, and neglect.
+Children's Fund serves our communities' most vulnerable children by funding and equipping agencies and nonprofits that serve children who are experiencing poverty, abuse, and neglect.
 We are positioned to leverage donations to help provide essential services and resources to our region's most vulnerable children.

-Through endowments and scholarship funds, Children's Fund supports scholarships at CSU San Bernardino, Cal Poly Pomona, and four San Bernardino County Community Colleges for foster and homeless youth.
-Other designated funds support mentorship programs for foster youth at our local Universities.
-This program gives the students the support and confidence needed to achieve academic excellence, greater self-esteem, and personal growth.
+Mentorship: We have designated funds to support a mentorship program for foster and former foster youth at our local Universities.
+This program gives the students peer to peer guidance, and the support and confidence needed to achieve academic excellence, greater self-esteem, and personal growth.

 Nearly half the children seen at the Center are under age five.
-Mack, the Old English Sheep Dog and live mascot of the Center, is a therapy/comfort dog that watches over the children while they are at the Center, and significantly reduces their stress and trauma.
+Mack, the Old English Sheep Dog and live mascot of the Center, is a therapy/comfort dog who watches over the children while they are at the Center, and significantly reduces their trauma and stress.

 Preventive Programs: Children's Fund places attention on preventing a crisis before it occurs with programs that build financial, emotional, and social resources for children and families, such as the early-literacy program Footsteps2Brillance, Financial Literacy Workshops, Brighter Futures Legal Clinics, and the Getting Ahead Program.